 R. Ackland was an invited-attendee at the workshop: 10 Years of Web Science: Closing The Loop, Schloss Dagstuhl- Leibniz Zentrum für Informatik (Schloss Dagstuhl – Leibniz Center for Informatics), 24-29 June, 2018 in Dagstuhl, Germany.

-Australian Social Network Analysis Conference (ASNAC 2018) to be held on 27-28 November, 2018, at the ANU.
-Organised by VOSON Lab, ANU School of Sociology and ANU Centre for Social Research and Methods.
-The keynote presenter is Professor Mark Tranmer, School of Social and Political Sciences (University of Galsgow).
+Australian Social Network Analysis Conference (ASNAC 2018) held on 27-28 November, 2018, at the ANU.
+Organised by VOSON Lab and ANU School of Sociology.
+The keynote speaker was Professor Mark Tranmer, School of Social and Political Sciences (University of Galsgow).
+See ASNAC 2018 Program

 Dr Florian Muhle, Faculty of Sociology, Bielefeld University, Germany.
 Australia – Germany Joint Research Co-operation Scheme 2017-18 (Universities Australia – DAAD) “Socialbots as political actors?
 Autonomous communication technologies as tools and objects for digital sociology”